nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 You can use the sample for obtaining actual sensor measurements or simulated sensor data for all sensors (including the accelerometer).
 If the sample is running on the nRF9160 DK, only simulated sensor data is available, as it does not have any of the external sensors needed for actual measurements.

-For example, you can enable the :ref:`CONFIG_ENV_SENSOR_USE_SIM <CONFIG_ENV_SENSOR_USE_SIM>` configuration option if you require simulated data from the temperature, humidity, pressure or gas resistance sensors.
+For example, you can enable the :ref:`CONFIG_ENV_SENSOR_USE_SIM <CONFIG_ENV_SENSOR_USE_SIM>` configuration option if you require simulated data from the temperature, humidity, pressure, or gas resistance sensors.

 .. _notifications_lwm2m: